 There are two types of run flat tyres: self-supported and ring-supported.
 Both design types consist of the following two elements:

-The difference between the two desings is in the way runflat tyres keep the vehicle on the road safely even when punctured:
+The difference between the two designs is in the way these tyres keep the vehicle on the road safely even when punctured:

 Whether or not a tyre has the run flat technology can be determined by looking at the tyre sidewall.
 The two most common ones are RSC and RTF, but a tricky thing is that different manufacturers have different abbreviations.
-Please consult the list to see the marking of the tyre of your choice:
+Please consult the list to see the correct tyre markings:

 Many car manufacturers are continually deciding to include run flat tyres in their vehicles' original equipment to add that final bit of extra safety to their offer.
 Such vehicles are BMW 5 series or Mini.
-So, if your new car doesn't have a spare tyre, most likely it's equipped with four run flats.
+So, if your new car doesn't have a spare wheel, most likely it's equipped with four run-flats.
 If that's the case, please contact the vehicle manufacturer if, for some reason, you want to replace them with regular tyres.